torbjornlager/flov-in-vr/index.md

 ## A few more tidbits

 Lund University has recently created a [Master's programme in VR and AR](https://www.lunduniversity.lu.se/lubas/i-uoh-lu-TAVAR).
+Lund also has a [Virtual Reality Lab](http://www.design.lth.se/english/the-department/research-laboratories/virtual-reality-lab/).